eluzix/claritus-website/content/lp/crypto-tracking.md

 section6Img: /images/clear-concise-crypto.svg
 section6ImgLazy: /images/clear-concise-crypto-min.png

+section7Title: Tracked Assets
+assetsValue: <b>$2.2</b> Billion
+trackedAssets: <b>15,000</b> Assets

-section7Title: What our early adopters are saying about us...
+section8Title: What our early adopters are saying about us...
 testimonials:
     - title: fantastic!
 The app is really well designed, loads very fast and I really appreciate the subtle details that have been included.
 I'm very happy to have found it.
       author: Richard F.